Bethany Lutheran College is committed to providing access and reasonable accommodations for students with disabilities.

 Reasonable accommodations are determined after consultation with the student and a thorough review of the student’s documentation.
 Implementation of accommodations requires both the student and the Director of Academic Resources to take an active role in collaborating with faculty and staff across campus.

 Students must provide the Student Support Services with appropriate disability documentation.
 Student Support Services will review the documentation and determine if the student qualifies for an Academic Resource Plan (ARP).
 Student Support Services will work with the student to create their ARP.
 It is the responsibility of the student to share his/her ARP with each of their instructors so appropriate accommodations can be implemented in a timely manner.
+Please contact or visit us to begin the accommodation process.

 Disability documentation submitted to Academic Resources must clearly establish that “Substantially limits” means being unable to perform or has significant restrictions to a major life activity, in comparison to the average person.
 A “major life activity” is defined as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, working, eating, etc. In an academic setting, the disability must substantially limit a student’s ability to participate equally in activities associated with learning and/or demonstration of specific skills or knowledge.
 To verify a disability and facilitate the provision of appropriate accommodations for students with disabilities, disability documentation information should include: